Beginning at the Mayerthorpe Public Library/ Fallen Four Memorial Park

 The Diamond Centre was built in the 1970’s and can accommodate 485 people.

 The first swimming pool was built in 1967 as a Centennial project but, by 2010, no longer met health-inspection standards, so had to be shut down and has been replaced with this bigger and better facility.
-The original arena, built in about 1972, burned down in 2008 and this new one was completed in May, 2011.
+The original arena, built in about 1972, burned down in 2008 and a new one was completed in May, 2011.

 Turn right.
 The house on the right at 5303-50th Avenue was the RCMP detachment from 1967 to the early 1980’s.

 Turn right onto 53rd Street and proceed 1 block south.
 On the left at 4721-53 Street is the oldest house in town, built in the early 1920’s.
-One block further south on the left at 4613-53rd Street is the smallest house in town at present.

 Turn left and head east on 46th Avenue toward Crockett (50th) Street.
 A couple of blocks ahead on the left at 5015-46th Avenue is one of the old pioneer houses.